LordBotham-262/E_Commerce_App/README.md

     - [x] Login page for the user
     - [ ] Store the login info in local file
     - [ ] Reset Password functionality missing
+    - [ ] Add new products to cart as well as categories

 ## Installation